MattSegal/devblog/content/is-django-too-slow.md

 ## When is Django's concurrency not enough?

 You will have hit the wall when you run out of money, or you can't move your app to a bigger server, or distribute it across more servers.
-If you've twiddled all the available setings and still can't get your app to handle all the incoming requests without sending back errors or burning through giant piles of cash, then maybe Django isn't the right backend framework for your applciation.
+If you've twiddled all the available settings and still can't get your app to handle all the incoming requests without sending back errors or burning through giant piles of cash, then maybe Django isn't the right backend framework for your application.

 ## The other kind of "performance"

 There's one more aspect of performance to consider: your performance as a developer.
 Call it your [takt time](https://en.wikipedia.org/wiki/Takt_time), if you like metrics.
 Your ability to quickly and easily fix bugs and ship new features is valuable to both you and your users.
-Improvements to the speed or thoroughput of your web app that also makes your code harder to work with may not be worth it.
+Improvements to the speed or throughput of your web app that also makes your code harder to work with may not be worth it.
 Cost savings on infrastructure might be a waste if the change makes you less productive and costs you your time.

 Choosing languages, frameworks and optimisations is an engineering decision, and in all engineering decisions there are competing tradeoffs to be considered, at least at the [Pareto frontier](https://en.wikipedia.org/wiki/Pareto_efficiency).